Agarciahunter/FinetuneLLM-Assignement1C/README.md

 **LAST NOTE** The `Atempts.py` can be used for evaluating the metrics however it contains a function that allows you to do human evaluation for the models and the hyperparameter tuining.
 This can take a while even with the iterations set to 1.

-**Please see metrics tables and task discussions below (do to time constrants only 1 miteration was used):**
+**Please see metrics tables and task discussions below (do to time constrants only 1 iteration was used):**

 ---